Alfresco/docs-alfresco/process-automation/latest/model/connectors/salesforce.md

 The **APPROVAL_LIST** action is used by the Salesforce connector to query Salesforce objects awaiting approval.

-The output parameters from querying a objects awaiting approval are:
+The output parameters from querying objects awaiting approval are:

 | Parameter | Type | Description |
 | --------- | ---- | ----------- |